 Jimmy Carter continues to lie in state at Capitol Rotunda ahead of his state funeral

-WASHINGTON (AP) — President Jimmy Carter will continue to lie in state Wednesday after his remains arrived in Washington a day earlier as part of state funeral rites.
+WASHINGTON (AP) — President Jimmy Carter will lie in state for a second day Wednesday after his remains arrived in Washington a day earlier as part of state funeral rites.

 The Georgia Democrat and 39th president died Dec.
 29 at the age of 100.